allegroai/clearml-docs/docs/configs/clearml_conf.md

   set to -1, this configuration will limit the cache directory maximum size to X bytes/MB/GB of available disk space - size.min_free_bytes.
   It's also a string, so you can set it to 1GB, 2TB, 500MB
   * `zero_file_size_check` (*bool*)- If set to True, each cache hit will also check the cached file size, making sure it is not zero.
 Default (false) file size check is not performed on existing cached entries

-* `storage.cache.secondary` -
-* the possibility to set up a secondary cache - Options for the secondary cache.

-  *** it will look first in primary cache, then it will look in secondary - which could be a shared mounting point. could be used for downloading stuff
+  * `secondary` (*dict*) - Set up a secondary cache (acts as an L2 cache).
+When the server is queries, it will first look in primary cache, then it will look in secondary cache.
-  * Acts as a level 2 cache,
     * i.e. files that would be downloaded to the main (which can be also seen as the default/regular/local) cache are first queried from this cache, and if found, pulled from here.
   * ** clearml wil check if thing already in cache. if not, it means it's a cache miss. in that case, if secondary cache, it